OGGM/oggm/docs/ice-dynamics.rst

     u = u_d + u_s = f_d h \tau^n + f_s \frac{\tau^n}{h}

 wehere u_d and u_s are respectively the speed of ice coming from its deformation and sliding (`n` is equal to 3).
-Thus, the first term is for ice deformations and the second term is to account for basal sliding, see e.g. [Oerlemans_1997]_ or [Golledge_Levy_2011]_.
+Thus, the first term is for ice deformation and the second term is to account for basal sliding, see e.g. [Oerlemans_1997]_ or [Golledge_Levy_2011]_.
 It introduces an additional free parameter :math:`f_s` and will therefore be ignored in a first approach.
 The deformation parameter